chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan_problem/stefan_problem.rst

     end
   end

-This subsection defines the various parameter of the specific heat model for phase change.
-A key parameter to note is the solidus and liquidus temperature.
-These parameter define the phase change interval, that is the temperature interval over which the phase change occurs.
-For pure substance, this interval should, in theory, but infinitely small.
+This subsection defines the various parameters of the specific heat model for phase change.
+Key parameters to note are the solidus and liquidus temperatures.
+These parameters define the phase change interval, that is the temperature interval over which the phase change occurs.
+For pure substance, this interval should, in theory, be infinitely small.
 However, this leads to a numerically unstable solution.
 Consequently, we set a finite value which should be relatively small, but not too small as to lead to numerical instabilities.
-In the present case, we set this interval to 0.02, which is sufficient to garantee a high degree of accuracy while maintaining numerical stability.
-The impact of this paramter on the stability and the accuracy of the model has been studied in depth by `Blais & Ilinca (2018)`_.
+In the present case, we set this interval to 0.02, which is sufficient to guarantee a high degree of accuracy while maintaining numerical stability.
+The impact of this parameter on the stability and the accuracy of the model has been studied in depth by `Blais & Ilinca (2018)`_.

 Finally, the only remaining section is the simulation control, which controls the flow of the simulation.
 We simulate until a :math:`t=5` using a time step of :math:`\Delta t=0.02` using a BDF1 (implicit Euler) time integration scheme and we output the solution at every iteration.